fluidecho/hypermq/README.md

 ## Events

-  - `close` when server or connection is closed.
+  - `closed` when peer closes.
   - `error` (err) when an un-handled socket error occurs.
   - `reconnect attempt` when a reconnection attempt is made.
-  - `connect` when connected to the peer, or a peer connection is accepted.
+  - `connected` (any url queries sent as object) when connected to the peer, or a peer connection is accepted.
-  - `disconnect` when an accepted peer disconnects.
-  - `bind` when the server is bound.
-  - `drop` (msg) when a message is dropped due to the HWM.
+  - `queued` (msg) when a message is enqueued, can use to save unsent messages.
-  - `flush` (msgs) queued when messages are flushed on connection.
+  - `flushed` (total messages) queued when messages are flushed on connection.
   - `message` (msg) the message received by peer.

 ## Patterns